meerita/fcss/README.md

-# fcss
+# Functional CSS Framework (FCSS)

-Functional CSS Framework
+It's an agnosting framework.
+You can build anything without the need of Sass, LESS or other preprocessors.